magalifabri/ft_services/README.md

 	- √ This container will allow access to a /wordpress route that makes a redirect 307 to IP:WPPORT.
 	- √ It should also allow access to /phpmyadmin with a reverse proxy to IP:PMAPORT.
 	- ?
 You must be able to access the nginx container by logging into SSH.
-	- Telegraf > Grafana
+	- √ Telegraf

-- mysql
+- MySQL
 	- √ Of type ClusterIP
-	- Telegraf > Grafana
+	- √ Telegraf

-- wordpress:
+- Wordpress:
 	- ? depends on "php -S"; don't know if that's a good solution
 	- √ Of type LoadBalancer
 	- √ listening on port 5050